 - A fear of getting dirty or infected.

-behaviours that you repeat to try to control the obsessions.
-Some people have
+These are behaviours that you repeat to try to control the obsessions.
+Examples include:

 - Washing, or checking that something has been done.